Lesterpaintstheworld/terminal-velocity/story/act1/act1_outline.md

 ## Content Gaps Identified:
 - Further exploration of character motivations and emotional stakes, particularly regarding the ethical implications of AI integration, especially in relation to marginalized communities.
 Ensure that these themes are woven into character arcs and interactions.
+- Redundant descriptions of the UBC system and its implications for society.

 ## Integration Opportunities:
 - Highlight character interactions that reflect their emotional stakes and ethical dilemmas, ensuring that the narrative remains engaging and coherent, particularly in scenes involving Isabella and Marcus.